electric-cloud/ReleaseDemoPlugin/README.md

 ## Installation and Configuration Instructions
 * Upload the plugin file (jar file provide or your own zip file)
 * Promote the plugin
-* Run the procedure, Administration>Plugins>ReleaseDemoPlugin>Create Release Model and edit parameter values as desired
+* Run the procedure, Release Demo :: Create Release Model and edit parameter values as desired:
 	* Project name
 	* Artifact group name
 	* Names, number of applications, artifacts and version